electron/rfcs/text/0008-preload-realm.md

 In using `ShadowRealm` as a basis for the design of Preload Realm contexts, we can potentially minimize the maintenance burdon of adding new contexts to Electron's renderer code.
 This should prevent us from needing to patch Blink to add a new global scope.
+However, due to yet to be finalized nature of the ShadowRealm proposal, it might be best to initially mark Preload Realms as experimental.

 By limiting the initial design and implementation to service workers, an iterative approach can be taken in supporting future contexts such as web workers.